mongodb-developer/Travic-CI-to-Atlas-IP-Access-Lister/README.md

 - PRIVATE_KEY: Your Atlas Private API Key
 - PROJECT_ID: The ID of the Atlas Project Where You Want to Add the IP Access List Entries

-If you rename your config file, update the first line of whitelister.sh appropriately.
+If you rename your config file, update the first line of accesslister.sh appropriately.

 Run the script by executing `./accesslister.sh`.